Retirement Living Hub

 Preparing Your Home for Sale and Optimizing for the Future

-Consider these steps for home preparation:
+We considered these steps for home preparation:

 5. Consider professional staging: For a small investment, staging can dramatically increase buyer interest and offers.
+We ended up doing some light staging ourselves.

-Simultaneously, start envisioning your new home.
-Create a floor plan if possible, carefully considering how your remaining furniture and items will fit.
-This foresight prevents you from moving items you ultimately do not need or have space for.
+Simultaneously, we started envisioning our new home.
+I created a floor plan, carefully considering how our remaining furniture and items would fit.
+This foresight prevented us from moving items we ultimately did not need or have space for.
 Consumer Reports provides valuable moving tips to help with this planning phase.
-Think about storage solutions in your new space, such as built-in shelving or multi-functional furniture, to maximize efficiency from day one.

 Low angle shot of professional organizer helping homeowner pack a fragile item into box.